organisciak/dissertation/document/4_posterior_objective.md

 When measured by accuracy, the EM algorithm was among the most prominent.
 The best performing team against each evaluation set – BUPT-WILDCAT and uc3m, respectively – both had an EM implementation in their submission, though the latter was paired with a number of additional rules.
-However, uc3m's second, non-official run slightly outperformed the accuracy of their official submission with a support vector machine (SVM) approach[@urbano_university_2011].
+However, uc3m's second, non-official run slightly outperformed the accuracy of their official submission with an approach using support vector machines (SVM) [@urbano_university_2011].

 ## Approach